Contractor vs employee: Pros and cons

 Business use contractors to perform tasks that are only required seasonally or for short periods of time.
 For example, if a window broke, it would make more sense for a business to contract a glazer to fix the single window, rather than employing one.
 Businesses may use contractors to cover particularly busy periods, such as shops over Christmas or holidays perks in the summer.
 A lot of businesses have temporary projects where it would be a lot more cost efficient to use a one-off, contractor.

-What are the pros and considerations of employment?
+What are the pros and considerations of being an employee?

 - Regularity and routine.

-- Not usually possible to set own hours.
+- Less flexible, not usually possible to set own hours.

 - Set amount of annual leave.